 How Clipping Path Works

-Now that you know what a clipping path is, here’s how the process works step by step.
+Now that you understand the concept, let’s walk through the process step by step.

 - Open the image in Photoshop.